digitnow/data1500/lectures/CHAT-STREAM-TOOLS.md

-# Chat with the audience while showing screen?
+# Chat with the audience while showing the screen?
 - For public game streaming to a wide audience, Twitch is ideal.
 - For private streams and video chats under 50 viewers, Discord fits the bill.
 - To engage and chat with a community off-stream, choose Discord.